bnb-chain/greenfield-whitepaper/part3.md

 flag as out of balance.

-The NetflowRate will be set to 0, while the current settings of the stream pay will be backed up in another data structure.
-The download speed for all objects under this account will be downgraded.
+The NetflowRate will be set to 0, while the current settings of the stream pay will be backed up.
+The download speed for all objects under
+this account will be downgraded.

 If someone deposits into a frozen account and the static balance is enough for reserved fees, the account will be resumed automatically.
 The